WattoX00/planseq/README.md

 Treat this as a strict serialization format matching real exports, not a conceptual roadmap.
 ```

+> [!CAUTION]
-This will give you a generaly fine roadmap, which you can later still edit on the [`EDITOR`](https://wattox00.github.io/planseq/menus/Editor/editor.html) page.
+> This will give you a generaly fine roadmap, which you can later still edit on the [`EDITOR`](https://wattox00.github.io/planseq/menus/Editor/editor.html) page.
-JUST DON'T FORGET TO CHANGE THE `PLACEHOLDER` AT THE START!
+> JUST DON'T FORGET TO CHANGE THE `PLACEHOLDER` AT THE START!

 ## License